ghchinoy/kind-examples/README.md

 kubectl get pods,svc,httpproxy -l app=kuard
 ```

-and then go to http://localhost:80 in a browser to see kuard
+and then go to http://localhost:80 in a browser to see kuard.

+Another good example that shows of using all the aspects of the Contour HTTPProxy, see the article ["HTTPProxy in Action"](https://projectcontour.io/httpproxy-in-action/) on the projectcontour.io blog.